Your First Crochet Project Should Be a Single Crochet Scarf (Free Patterns!)

 February 17, 2026

+One had tried those cute Woobles kits.
 One had tried learning from YouTube.
-One had tried those cute Woobles kits.

 And both had given up, frustrated.

-I knew from experience that teaching yourself to crochet can feel confusing and frustrating, and create bad habits.
-I wanted to share what I learned about how to learn crochet in a way that’s clear, supportive, and sets beginners up for success.
+And YouTube is an amazing resource, but it can be confusing when you’re brand new.
+I know from experience it’s hard to navigate and can create bad habits.
+That’s what led me to take the Craft Yarn Council Crochet Instructor certification, and share what I learned about how to learn crochet in a way that’s clear, supportive, and sets beginners up for success.

 The Unsexy First Project That Will Make You a Better Crocheter